 Pituitary tumor care at Mayo Clinic

-- Team approach.
+- Your Mayo Clinic care team.
 Mayo Clinic endocrinologists with expertise in pituitary disease coordinate a team to comprehensively evaluate your tumor and symptoms.
-Your team may include specialists from neurosurgery, neuro-ophthalmology, neuroradiology, head and neck surgery, radiation oncology, and other areas if needed.
+Your team may include specialists from neurosurgery, neuro-ophthalmology, neuroradiology, head and neck surgery, radiation oncology, the Pituitary-Gonad-Adrenal PGA Specialty Group, and other areas if needed.

 Mayo Clinic's neuroradiologists are experienced in performing inferior petrosal sinus sampling to help find and identify tumors.
 This test involves obtaining a sample from these sinuses, where the pituitary gland drains hormones into the bloodstream, including ACTH.